Woman hospitalised for life-threatening skin condition after taking modafinil

 She developed an itchy rash which spread to the whole body after taking it.
 Her skin then peeled off severely and she had a painful throat, multiple mouth ulcers and conjunctivitis.

-In an advisory sent on Tuesday (Feb 6), the Health Sciences Authority (HSA) alerted members of the public not to consume the drug without appropriate medical supervision.
+In an advisory sent on Tuesday (Feb 6), Singapore's Health Sciences Authority (HSA) alerted members of the public not to consume the drug without appropriate medical supervision.

 HSA said that self-medication with modafinil for the purposes of improving focus and memory is not appropriate and can be harmful.